-In this section, we present numerical examples with the matrices derived from the FMO-MO method[10].
+In this section, we show some numerical examples with the matrices that are derived from the FMO-MO method[10].

-Example 1 The test matrices A and B are derived from the computation of the molecular orbitals of an eight-base-pair model DNA.
-The size of the matrices is n = 1,980, and the number of nonzero elements is 728,080.
+Example 1 The test matrices A and B are derived from computation of the molecular orbitals of an eight-base-pair model DNA.
+The size of matrices is n = 1,980, and the number of nonzero elements is 728,080.

-The CPU was a Core2Duo (2.2 GHz) with 2 GB of memory.
-Computation was performed using MATLAB 7.5 with double-precision arithmetic.
+The CPU was Core2Duo(2.2GHz) with 2GB of memory.
+Computation was performed in MATLAB 7.5 with double-precision arithmetic.
 The systems of linear equations were solved by the sparse direct solver UMFPACK in MATLAB.
 The elements of V were distributed randomly on the interval [0, 1] by a random number generator.
 The exact eigenpairs $(\lambda_i, \boldsymbol{x}i)$ $1 \leq i \leq n$ were evaluated by the MATLAB command eig.

-In Table 1, the error and residual of approximate eigenvalues in Γ are shown.
-A total of 16 eigenvalues are located in the interval [-0.21, -0.19], and all of the eigenvalues in this interval were obtained with sufficient accuracy.
+In Table 1, the error and residual of approximate eigenvalues in $\Gamma$ are shown.
+16 eigenvalues are located in the interval [-0.21, -0.19], and all the eigenvalues in this interval were obtained with sufficient accuracy.

-Figure 2: $|\langle \tilde{x}i, \tilde{Q} \rangle_B|$ ($\gamma = -0.2, \rho = 0.01, N = 32$)
+Figure 4: $|\langle \tilde{\boldsymbol{x}}i, \hat{\boldsymbol{Q}} \rangle_B| \ (\gamma = -0.2, \ \rho = 0.01, \ N = 32)$

-Example 2 The test matrices were obtained from an epidermal growth factor receptor (EGFR) protein, which is a target molecule for anticancer agents.
+Example 2 The test matrices were obtained from an epidermal growth factor receptor (EGFR) protein which is known as a target molecule for anticancer agent.
 The Fock matrix was constructed by the method described in [10].
-The dimension of the Fock matrix was 96, 234, and the number of non-zero elements was 457 million.
+The dimension of the Fock matrix was 96,234, and the number of non-zero elements was 457 million.

-The calculations were performed on a P32 subsystem of the AIST Super Cluster (ASC) at National Institute of Advanced Industrial Science and Technology Agency (AIST).
-Each computing node is an Opteron Dual processor (2.0 GHz) with 6 GB of memory and is interconnected by both Myrinet and gigabit ethernet.
+The calculations were performed on P32 subsystem of the AIST Super Cluster (ASC) in National Institute of Advanced Industrial Science and Technology Agency (AIST).
+Each computing node is Opteron Dual processor (2.0GHz) with 6 GB of memory, and is interconnected by both Myrinet and gigabit ethernet.
 Intel C and Fortran compiler 9.1 were used to compile the codes with Intel Math Kernel Library 10.0.